Piasy/BigImageViewer/README.md

 BIV will cancel image loading automatically when detach from window, you can also call `cancel` to cancel it manually.

+You can also call `BigImageViewer.imageLoader().cancelAll();` in an appropriate time, e.g. Activity/Fragment's `onDestroy` callback, to cancel all flying requests, avoiding memory leak.

 ### Full customization